knowledge | 22 April 2021 |

 - within 5 days of making his or her declaration, serve a notice on his or her landlord seeking a consultation to make rent payment arrangements.

-Unlike under the RTVA, the protections under the new Act do not apply where:
+The protections under the PDRTA 2020 do not apply where:

 - the tenant declaration of risk is not also accompanied by the request of the RTB for assistance in obtaining financial advice; or